brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-03-tie-entrepreneurial-summit-2007.md

----
-layout: post
-title: TiE Entrepreneurial Summit - 2007
+# TiE Entrepreneurial Summit - 2007
----

 TiE Entrepreneurial Summit - 2007  will cover various sessions on the Entrepreneurial Ecosystem, the Investment Ecosystem, VC/PE trends in various sectors such as technology, consumer businesses, media, entertainment, communications etc.